Darius Adamczyk: Awards and memberships

 The Carnegie Corporation of New York honored Adamczyk with 2019 Great Immigrant Award.
 Adamczyk was awarded the Foreign Policy Association’s Corporate Social Responsibility Award.
 He is a member of The Business Roundtable, The Business Council, and Council on Foreign Relations.
 President Trump selected Adamczyk to join the Great American Economic Revival Industry Groups.

+On June 1, 2023 Adamczyk became Executive Chairman of Honeywell and was succeeded by Vimal Kapur as CEO.